simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ; thousands, lakhs and crores comma-separated,
-; period as decimal point, and two decimal places. commodity INR format INR 9,99,99,999.00
+; period as decimal point, and two decimal places. commodity INR format INR 1,00,00,000.00
 ```

-Declaring commodites may be useful as documentation,
-but currently we do not enforce that only declared commodities may be used.
-This directive is mainly useful for customising the preferred display format for a commodity.

-Normally the display format is inferred from journal entries, but this can be unpredictable;
-declaring it with a commodity directive overrides this and removes ambiguity.
-Towards this end, amounts in commodity directives must always be written with a decimal point
+The quantity of the amount does not matter; only the format is
+significant.
+The number must include a decimal mark: either a period
-(a period or comma, followed by 0 or more decimal digits).
+or a comma, followed by 0 or more decimal digits.

-Commodity directives do not affect how amounts are parsed;
-the parser will read multiple formats.

 ### Default commodity